inab/fega-mm/all_collections/_subdomains/1_3_sustainability_model_of_the_federated_ega_node.md

     - level: 2
       desc: 'Initial engagement with stakeholders to develop sustainability plan'
     - level: 3
-      desc: 'Funding available to support identified and mandated stakeholders'
+      desc: 'Available funding identified and stakeholders have been mandated.'
     - level: 4
       desc: 'Sustainability plan to support the FEGA is designed and being established.
 Other models for diversifying founding streams raising financial stakeholders are explored.'
     - level: 5